Metabyte2710/RGB/home.md

 ## Contributing

 * Want to contribute support for a new device?
 Check out the [RGBController API](The-RGBController-API) page for documentation of how OpenRGB implements device control.

-## Supported Devices

-* The supported devices list was getting long and has moved to its own page: [Supported Devices](Supported-Devices)